react-native-datetimepicker/datetimepicker/README.md

 The interval at which minutes can be selected.
 Possible values are: `1, 2, 3, 4, 5, 6, 10, 12, 15, 20, 30`

+(On Windows, this can be any number between 0-59.)

 ```js
 <RNDateTimePicker minuteInterval={10} />